Report Tables

 Report Table Features

 By default, when you initially create a table all the row types are structured.
-A structured row has a variable number of columns and allows you to organize your text based table data, whereby, an unstructured row is highly customizable allowing you to place images, text shapes, and charts within the table row.
+A structured row has a variable number of columns and allows you to organize your text based table data, while an unstructured row is highly customizable allowing you to place images, text shapes, and charts within the table row.
 Unstructured rows are perfect for placing charts anywhere within the row of the table.
 An unstructured Details row typically works best when used in conjunction with Grouping Data Inside of Tables or Nested Queries so that each row has a chart with data from that group or query.

 Another feature is Table Row Versioning which gives you the option of displaying rows with a different format to make them stand out, such as creating an alternate background row color, making the first row different, or even creating your own custom row version.
-You have have a choice of using any of the Built-in row versioning options or creating a custom version.
+You have have a choice of using any of the built-in row versioning options or creating a custom version.

-Report Tables also support Table Grouping which is an easy way to add multiple Data Sources to an existing table in a report using Peer Tables and Child Tables.
+Report Tables also support Table Grouping which is an easy way to add multiple data sources to an existing table in a report using Peer Tables and Child Tables.
 Peer Table groups allow the second table to begin exactly where the first table ends.
 Child Table groups allow you to nest one table inside another.
 What's really nice about Table Groups and Nested Data Sources is that you can create Summary Tables for categories of items or drill-down charts all in one report.

 Once you get familiar with all the report table features, you can easily design professional tables for your reports.